 The case of Tini Owens, woman who has taken her fight to obtain a divorce to the Court of Appeal, has prompted the public examination of English divorce law.
-Ayesha has been reported arguing in BBC News, The Telegraph and the Daily Mail, among other outlets, that the case highlights the need for change.
+Ayesha has been reported arguing in the Daily Mail, BBC News and AOL UK, among others, that the case highlights the need for change.

 Ayesha explained live on the BBC World Service today that though Tini Owen’s case is unusual, it points towards a more fundamental problem with the “fault based system” in the UK which forces couples to “sling mud” to prove that their marriage has irretrievably broken down.

 She described the system as a “barbaric relic of former times” which gravely threatened the chance for former-couples to remain friends and effective co-parents.